South Korean-flagged tanker seized by Iran, Seoul demands release

 Another maritime security firm, Dryad Global, said on its website the chemical tanker had “likely been detained by Iranian forces” in the Strait of Hormuz while inbound to Fujairah in the United Arab Emirates.

-In early 2019, Iran heightened tensions in the world’s busiest oil waterway by seizing British-flagged tanker Stena Impero, two weeks after a British warship had intercepted an Iranian tanker off the coast of Gibraltar.
+In early 2019, Iran jacked up tensions in the world’s busiest oil waterway by seizing British-flagged tanker Stena Impero, two weeks after a British warship had intercepted an Iranian tanker off the coast of Gibraltar.

-Reporting by Parisa Hafezi in Dubai and Jonathan Saul in London; Additional reporting by Hyonhee Shin in Seoul and Yousef Saba in Dubai; Writing by Ghaida Ghantous and Parisa Hafezi; Editing by Jan Harvey, Giles Elgood and Alex Richardson
+Reporting by Parisa Hafezi in Dubai and Jonathan Saul in London; Additional reporting by Hyonhee Shin in Seoul and Yousef Saba in Dubai; Writing by Ghaida Ghantous and Parisa Hafezi; Editing by Jan Harvey, Giles Elgood, Alex Richardson and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.